Chomchom

-Cham cham, Chomchom or chum chum (চমচম) is a traditional Bengali sweet, popular throughout the Indian subcontinent.
+Cham cham, Chomchom or chum chum (চমচম) is a traditional Bengali sweet, common throughout the Indian subcontinent.
 The sweet comes in a variety of colours, mainly light pink, light yellow, and white.
-It is made from chickpeas and coated with coconut or mawa flakes as a garnish.
+It is made from chhena and coated with coconut or mawa flakes as a garnish.

 History

 Chomchom originated from Tangail District.
 Chamcham, an oval-shaped brownish variety of chomchom from Porabari in Tangail District of modern-day Bangladesh, dates back to the mid-19th century.
 The unique taste has been attributed to the water in Porabari.

 Jagadish Mishtanno Bhandar in Khustia District makes a version known as Maowar Chomchom.

 Chomchom is a popular item in Chaand Raat, Eids, Pohela Boishak, the Bengali new year, and Durga Puja.